Smoothieware/Smoothie2-old/README.md

 * Some major lower level things need implementation ( USB, Ethernet, SDIO ).
 * There some changes in `gcc4mbed/external/mbed/libraries/mbed/hal/sleep_api.h` which appear to be driven by Silicon Labs changes to support their EFM32 range of ARM processor's lower power modes.
 This causes conflicts with `sleep` and I have had to slightly modify this file to get our code to compile and work properly.
 I don't have time to go back and investigate this at this time.

+There are a lot of bugs in the code and it is very much a work in progress, the reason it is published is to allow others to contriute before it is folded back into the Smoothie2 main repo.

+Current status :
+* This code base is equivalent to Smoothie V1 as at 2016-10-18.
+* The Extruder code is being worked on and as of 2016-10-22 and does not yet compile.
+* Some major lower level things need implementation ( USB, Ethernet, SDIO ).

 # Compiling

 First, go into gcc4mbed